modir/mvc-tutorial/docs/app.md

 from the database with the help of the PDO a constructor is call that fills in the attributes automatically.

-## Intregrating the Model into the Controller
+## Intregrating the Model into the Controller with a Repository

 If we want to use our model we need to expand upon our controller to handle our requests.
-Then we need to build a repository to handle the CRUD for App.
-We will also need a Repository wich we will do after the Controller is done.
+In our case we will use for this a Repository.

+!!!note "What is a repository?"
+    The repository design pattern is another important design pattern.
+It helps you to simplify the access to data (bases).
+I recommend you to read first more about it at [GeeksForGeeks: Repository Design Pattern](https://www.geeksforgeeks.org/repository-design-pattern/).

 First we will expand the controller like this: